run-llama/llama-hub/llama_hub/microsoft_onedrive/README.md

 # Microsoft OneDrive Loader

-This loader reads files from Microsoft OneDrive Personal [(https://onedrive.live.com/)](https://onedrive.live.com/) and Microsoft OneDrive for Business [(https://portal.office.com/onedrive)](https://portal.office.com/onedrive).
+This loader reads files from:
+- Microsoft OneDrive Personal [(https://onedrive.live.com/)](https://onedrive.live.com/) and
+- Microsoft OneDrive for Business [(https://portal.office.com/onedrive)](https://portal.office.com/onedrive).

 It supports recursively traversing and downloading files from subfolders and provides capablity to download only files with specific mime types.
 To use this loader, you need to pass in a list of file/folder id or file/folder paths.

 #### Subfolder traversing (enabled by default)